Homes For Sale Near George Mason University

 Investment Properties Near George Mason University

-I am a big advocate of the “buy and hold” approach to investing — particularly in an area like Fairfax where you see increasing jobs and improving infrastructure every year.
+We are big advocates of the “buy and hold” approach to investing — particularly in an area like Fairfax where you see increasing jobs and improving infrastructure every year.

-Mason especially offers a unique opportunity to capitalize on rental properties.
-In 2019, Mason reported that of the 37,000 students enrolled that year, only 6,000 were living on campus.
+Mason especially offers a unique opportunity to capitalize on rental properties: it has a large number of students who commute to campus.

-Many of these off-campus housing will end up renting from homeowners who have their properties for rent short distances to the campus.
+Many of these off-campus housing needs will be addressed by investors who have their properties for rent short distances to the campus.

 This is another great way to build not only equity, but long term wealth investing in Northern Virginia Real Estate.

-I have personally helped several clients buy both primary residence (home you will live in) and also investment property (rental income) in this area.
+We have personally helped several clients buy both primary residences (home you will live in) and also investment properties in this area.

 Currently, George Mason has seen good appreciation in home values nearby.
 This trend should continue in the long run.
 Obviously, a setback in the market would delay continued growth.